 Factors that increase your risk of developing venous ulcers or stasis dermatitis include:

 Venous ulcers and stasis dermatitis can be painful, as well as unsightly and a source of embarrassment, but you don’t need to live with these issues any longer.
-Call Premier Vein Clinic or use online booking to schedule an appointment with Dr. Naar today.
+Schedule an appointment with Dr. Naar today.